 To the Hindus, Janakpur the birthplace of Janaki or Sita, the consort of Rama is an important religious pilgrimage site.
 In the ancient kingdom of Mithila and the center of Maithili culture.

-The magnificent Janaki Mandir built by the Queen of Tikamgarh, Maharani Brishabhanu Kunwari Devi in 1811 A. D. as a mark of devotion to Janaki (Sita).
-The marriage anniversary of Lord Rama and Sita, solemnized in Janakpur every year on vivah Panchami day which falls in December.
+The magnificent Janaki Mandir was built by the Queen of Tikamgarh, Maharani Brishabhanu Kunwari Devi in 1811 A. D. as a mark of devotion to Janaki (Sita).
+The marriage anniversary of Lord Rama and Sita, solemnized in Janakpur every year on Vivah Panchami day which falls in December.

 Near Janakpur town, the place known as Dhanusha Dham, which connected with the great Hindu epic Ramayana.
 According to the epic, one of the three pieces of the Great Bow that Lord Rama broke to win Sits’s hand in marriage fell on this site-in present-day Dhanusha Dham.

 Muktinath is a very popular pilgrimage site in Nepal.
 Situated at an altitude 13,000 feet above sea level in the Mustang district, the site is also known among the Hindus as the Mukti orchestra or the ‘abode of salvation.
 The pagoda-style temple of Lord Vishnu, worshipped by both Hindus and Buddhists.
 This is another best Tours in Nepal.

 The Buddhists worship the deity as one of the Bodhisattvas.
 There are 108 sacred water spouts flowing with icy cold water where devotees take a quick path.
 Nearby is the temple of Jwala Mai, or the Goddess of Flame, with the phenomenal underground blue flame.
 As well as, This tour also we can do by Annapurna Circuit Trek.